 Fellows of the American College of Critical Care Medicine (FCCM) are practitioners, researchers, administrators, and educators who have made outstanding contributions to the collaborative field of critical care.

-Fellowship applications will be accepted from December 8, 2021 to March 15, 2022.
+Fellowship applications will be accepted from December 1, 2023, through March 15, 2024.
 The Credentials Committee will review each completed application with the intent that each qualified applicant will be accepted into the College; other applicants receive appropriate feedback, so they may reapply in the future.

-To be considered a fellow in the ACCM and thereby use the designation "FCCM," you are required to participate in the convocation ceremony within three years of your acceptance notification.
-The convocation fee is $350.
+To be considered a fellow in the ACCM and use the designation FCCM, you are required to participate in the convocation ceremony within three years of your acceptance notification.
+The convocation fee is $385.
 The fee includes administrative costs, robe rental, and certificate.
 If you are not inducted within three years, you will be required to submit a new application for future ACCM Fellowship.

 The Credentials Committee reviews each completed application with the intent that each qualified applicant is accepted to the College; other applicants receive appropriate feedback so that they may reapply in the future.

 Detailed criteria are available in the ACCM application.
 Basic criteria require that applicants:

 A must-watch presentation for anyone considering applying for ACCM Fellowship.
 Learn about eligibility and criteria, understand the benefits of Fellowship, and get tips on how to create a successful application.